Keighley Bus Company: The Keighley Bus Company

-AireLine
+Aireline

-The AireLine brand is used on service 60, which operates between Leeds and Keighley via Shipley, running along the route of the River Aire.
-The service is operated by a fleet of Volvo B9TL/Wright Eclipse Gemini double-deck vehicles, branded in a red and green livery.
+The Aireline brand is used on service 60, which operates between Leeds and Keighley via Rodley, running along the route of the River Aire.
+The service is now operated by a fleet of Volvo B5TL/Wright Eclipse Gemini 3 double-deck vehicles, branded in a red and green livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.
-The service was previously operated by Optare Versa single-deck vehicles, which were introduced in October 2017.
+The service was previously operated by Optare Versa single-deck vehicles, which were introduced in October 2017 and later Volvo B9TL Wright Eclipse Geminis from 2020.
+As of 2023, service 60A was introduced to run alongside the 60 and serve parts of Farsley which the 508 no longer serves.

 Brontë Bus

 The Brontë Bus brand encompasses three services, which operate at a combined frequency of up to every 20 minutes between Haworth and Keighley.
 Services then extend hourly to Stanbury (B1), Oakworth (B2) and Hebden Bridge (B3).
-The service is operated by a fleet of Volvo B7RLE/Wright Eclipse Urban single-deck vehicles, branded in a two-tone green livery.
+The service is operated by a fleet of Volvo B7RLE/Wright Eclipse 2 facelifted single-deck vehicles, branded in a two-tone green livery.
 Features include free WiFi and USB charging.
-The service was previously operated by a fleet of Wright StreetLite single-deck vehicles, which served the route between May 2015 and May 2017.
+The service was previously operated by a fleet of Wright StreetLite DF Micro Hybrid single-deck vehicles, which served the route between May 2015 and May 2017.

-DalesWay
+Dalesway

-The DalesWay brand is used on service 66, which operates between Keighley and Skipton.
-The service is operated by a fleet of Volvo B9TL/Wright Eclipse Gemini 2 double-deck vehicles.
+The Dalesway brand is used on service 66, which operates between Keighley and Skipton.
+The service is currently operated by a fleet of Volvo B5TL/Wright Eclipse Gemini 3 double-deck vehicles, replacing Volvo B9TL Wright Eclipse Gemini 2s that were previously branded for the route.
 Features include free WiFi, USB charging and next stop audio-visual announcements.

-In February 2021, DalesWay was permanently upgraded to a double-deck vehicles, following an increase in passenger numbers prior to the COVID-19 pandemic.
+In February 2021, Dalesway was permanently upgraded to a double-deck vehicles, following an increase in passenger numbers prior to the COVID-19 pandemic.
 Prior to the upgrade, the service was operated by a fleet of Optare Versa single-deck vehicles, which were introduced in September 2016.